Shure: Mixers and DSP

-Conference
+Conferencing systems

 Shure introduced the Automatic Microphone System (AMS) in 1983, one of the first automatic, high-quality mixer system using directional gating for installations utilizing multiple microphones.
 In 1987, Shure SCM810 Automatic Mixer installations begin at the United States Capitol, and by 1997, the US Capitol was one of the largest Shure automatic mixer installations in the world.
 In 2008, Shure introduced the Microflex microphone line specifically designed for conference room applications.